-This operational user guide is enforced at DKMS Registry gGmbH and the DKMS donor centers DKMS gemeinnützige GmbH in Germany (DKMS DE), Fundacja DKMS in Poland (DKMS PL), DKMS Foundation in the United Kingdom (DKMS UK), Fundación de Beneficencia Pública DKMS in Chile (DKMS CL), DKMS BMST Foundation India (DKMS BMST IN), DKMS Foundation NPC in South Africa (DKMS Africa) and DKMS in the United States of America (DKMS USA) - together referred to as DKMS.
+This operational user guide is enforced at DKMS Registry gGmbH and the DKMS donor centers, DKMS Donor Center gGmbH in Germany (DKMS DE), Fundacja DKMS in Poland (DKMS PL), DKMS Foundation in the United Kingdom (DKMS UK), Fundación de Beneficencia Pública DKMS in Chile (DKMS CL), DKMS BMST Foundation India (DKMS BMST IN), DKMS Foundation NPC in South Africa (DKMS Africa) and DKMS in the United States of America (DKMS USA) - together referred to as DKMS.
 It describes the rules and procedures in place that have to be followed by transplant centers, search units and international registries using services of DKMS.
+It further includes guidelines around processes of DKMS Stem Cell Bank (DKMS SCB).